 Charlottetown takes its name from Queen Charlotte, the wife of King George III.

-The population of Prince Edward Island is approximately 159,625 in 2020.
-About 46% of the population lives in a city or town; the rest of the population lives in a rural setting.
+The population of Prince Edward Island is approximately 164,318 in July 2021.
+About 46% of the population lives in a city or town, while the rest of the population lives in a rural setting.

 There are four Members of Parliament from Prince Edward Island out of a total of 305 seats.
 There is also a 27 seat Legislative Assembly in PEI.
 The premier of PEI in 2020 is Dennis King, a Conservative.